logan169/logan169.github.io/_posts/2025-01-17-AI-Driven-Projection-Mapping-POC.md

 {%- include extensions/youtube.html id='sGBTVngHvug' -%}

+# Motivations

-Today, I decided to take on a personal challenge: using Houdini, a 3D software, to create and simulate a light art installation inspired by the “Fête des Lumières.”
-This concept has been on my mind for some time, and I envisioned a unique approach.
-My goal was to place the visitor at the heart of the experience by integrating an onsite prompt system.
-This system would dynamically generate a projected image over the building based on prompts provided by the visitors, powered by generative AI.
+Today, I decided to take on a personal challenge: using Houdini, a 3D software, to create and simulate an AI driven light art installation inspired by the “Fête des Lumières.”

+My objective was to immerse the visitor at the center of the experience by incorporating an interactive prompt system.
+This system, powered by generative AI, would dynamically create and project images on buildings based on visitor prompts, ensuring a highly personalized and engaging display.

+## Handling The AI Side
 In this project, we will generate some image from prompts using [MLOPS Houdini package](https://www.sidefx.com/tutorials/introducing-mlops-machine-learning-operators/).
 The MLOPS Houdini library integrates machine learning capabilities within the Houdini environment, facilitating AI model deployment and integration into 3D workflows.
 It enables the seamless interaction between generative AI models and Houdini's procedural generation tools.

+## Building Mesh
 Now let's explore how we can create a proof of concept for this whole idea.
 To begin, we need to find a fitting 3D model for our project.
 Personally, I decided to use a 3D model of the door from the French medieval church of Sainte-Radegonde in Poitiers.
 This model is freely available for download [here](https://sketchfab.com/3d-models/eglise-sainte-radegonde-poitiers-86-66dab155a9fc44df8e9f10e830d536dd), providing an excellent starting point for our light art installation.

 ![projection mapping houdini setup 0](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*VBML6nzsFjJpf9Uo)

+# Implementation

 After importing the model into Houdini, the first step is to align it with the viewport grid using a series of transformations.
 The next step is to split the mesh into Houdini groups.
 These groups will be used to populate a custom attribute named "building_parts," which will be essential in the next steps.
 This attribute will help us create masks, which will be critical when we integrate generative AI-generated layers during the compositing phase of the project.